CodeMC/Documentation/docs/usage-guidelines.md

 CodeMC is not intended as a permanent repository for inactive or outdated projects.
 As such, projects hosted on the platform must demonstrate active maintenance through regular updates.
 Maintenance includes, but is not limited to:

-- Committing code with descriptive messages.
+Creating commits with descriptive messages.
 - Keeping dependencies up to date.
 - Managing the project’s issue and pull request trackers, which includes closing issues, merging pull requests, labeling them appropriately, and assigning responsible individuals.

-We acknowledge that there may be valid reasons for a project to become stale.
-In such instances, we request that you inform us of the situation, ensuring we remain informed.
+We acknowledge that there are valid reasons for a project to become stale.
+In such instances, we request that you inform us of the situation to ensure we remain informed.

 ### Prohibition of Illegal Activities or Content